Banani-Rath/azure-devops-server-docs-pr/docs/index.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Security and identity</h3>
-                                                    <p>Manage permissions and access to your team projects and repositories.</p>
+                                                    <p>Manage permissions and access to your projects and repositories.</p>
                                                 </div>
                                             </div>
                                         </div>